Uzbekistan at the 2018 Winter Olympics

-Uzbekistan competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
+Uzbekistan competed in the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
 The country's participation in Pyeongchang marked its seventh appearance in the Winter Olympics.

 Uzbekistan was represented by two athletes who competed across two sports.
 Komiljon Tukhtaev served as the country's flag-bearer during the opening ceremony and a volunteer carried the flag during the closing ceremony.
 Uzbekistan did not win any medals in the Games.

 Background

 The National Olympic Committee of the Republic of Uzbekistan was formed in 1992 and recognized by the International Olympic Committee in 1993.
 The nation made its participation as a part of Soviet Union previously.
 It made its first Olympics appearance as an independent nation at the 1992 Summer Olympics.
 The current edition marked its seventh appearance at the Winter Games.

 The 2018 Winter Olympics were held in Pyeongchang, South Korea between 9 and 25 February 2018.
 Uzbekistan was represented by a lone athlete.
 Komiljon Tukhtaev served as the country's flag-bearer during the opening ceremony, and a volunteer carried the flag during the closing ceremony.
 He did not win a medal.